inverseproblem/PestoSeis/JOSSpaper/paper.md

 ---

 # Summary

-`PestoSeis` is a Python package is aimed at educational seismology.
+`PestoSeis` is a Python package aimed at educational seismology.
 It contains tools to solve two-dimensional seismic problems in terms of traveltimes, rays, acoustic and elastic wave propagation, and related plotting functions.
 Moreover, a set of functions performing basic seismic processing for exploration geophysics is provided.
-The entire package is written in the Python language to allow users to explore the code to better understand the numerical algorithms used while simultaneously minimizing third-party dependencies and, thus, simplifying the installation process.
+The entire package is written in the Python language to allow users to explore the code to gain a better understand of the numerical algorithms used while simultaneously minimizing third-party dependencies and, thus, simplifying the installation process.
 A set of illustrative examples covering all included algorithms are provided.